-How would the potential changes in erosion rates, sediment transport, and turbidity resulting from timber haul, road maintenance, road building, and other related activities affect water quality and aquatic habitat?
+Would there be changes in erosion rates, sediment transport, and turbidity resulting from timber haul, road maintenance, road building, and other related activities affect water quality and aquatic habitat?

 Issue 4: (Fuel and Fire)

 How would the proposed vegetation treatments affect stand fire resistance (i.e. fuel profile and potential fire behavior) in the fire-adapted dry forests, within proposed units?